Ця сторінка також доступна українською.

 Burial of Discovered Human Remains [Completed]

-This question proved difficult for the Rohatyn Jewish descendants group to resolve, partly due to uncertainty about the religious affiliation of the deceased, and partly out of concern and respect for the different burial customs of the Catholic and Jewish faiths.
+This question proved difficult for the Rohatyn Jewish descendants group to resolve, partly due to uncertainty about the religious affiliation of the deceased, and partly out of concern and respect for the different burial customs of the UGC and Jewish faiths.
 More than a year passed without clear resolution, leaving the remains unburied.

 The Box of Jewish Papers [Completed]

-When we returned to Ukraine in Autumn, we visited Rohatyn again in October and reviewed several options, giving a priority to ideas which would keep the papers in Ukraine near Rohatyn.
-The best solution for all was for the internat to donate the box of papers to the Hesed-Arieh Jewish social charity and museum in Lviv.
+When we returned to Ukraine in autumn of 2011, we visited Rohatyn again in October and reviewed several options, giving a priority to ideas which would keep the papers in Ukraine near Rohatyn.
+The best temporary solution for all was for the internat to donate the box of papers to the Hesed-Arieh Jewish social charity and museum in Lviv.
 We paid a visit to Hesed-Arieh a week later, where the charity director and their museum manager quickly agreed to our proposal, and outlined what they could do to clean, scan, translate, document, and display the papers.
 In a happy conclusion to the issue, two weeks after that agreement the Rohatyn internat director visited Hesed-Arieh to donate the papers, bringing eight of his young students on the trip as an educational encounter, as fascinating for them as it was for us.

 A very appropriate permanent home for the papers was created when the City of Rohatyn began development of its new local history museum, “Opillya”, which opened in November 2018.
 With agreement of the directors of both Hesed and the Rohatyn “Oplillya” museum, Rohatyn Jewish Heritage retrieved the paper scraps, documented each scrap with photographs, measurements, and descriptions, and then delivered the collection and its inventory to the museum for safekeeping and future study.
 We are very happy that these rare artifacts are now preserved in the city of their origin.